in Ntrips, Philippines, Trips

 Manila Natural History Museum

-And that was it for Manila, after that we were off to Puerto Princesa, a quick 1.5H flight.
+That was it for Manila, after that we were off to Puerto Princesa, a quick 1.5H flight away.